What Is a Principal Place of Business?

 When you operate in different locations, it can be confusing to determine your principal place of business.
 Some businesses have multiple store locations in different cities or states, and some smaller businesses operate out of a home or spend most of their time on the road visiting customers.

-In fact, with the recent surge in individuals working for on-demand services companies like Uber and TaskRabbit, more and more taxpayers are faced with the challenge of trying to figure out where exactly is their principal place of business.
+In fact, with the recent surge in individuals working for on-demand service companies like Uber and TaskRabbit, more and more taxpayers are faced with the challenge of trying to figure out where exactly is their principal place of business.

 Why is your principal place of business important?
 Properly defining your principal place of business affects the following: